ricoberger/dash/README.md

 # Visualization type specific configuration.
 options:
   # Unit which should be show for the metric.
-  # This option is available for "singlestat", "sparkline" and "linechart".
+  # This option is available for "singlestat", "sparkline", "linechart" and "table".
   unit: <string>
   # Array of stats which should be shown.
 Possible values are "current", "first", "min", "max", "avg", "total", "diff" and "range".
   # This option is available for "singlestat", "sparkline" and "linechart".